 If you have questions, please contact Outi Valo (firstname.lastname@example.org).

-The exchange of information is possible to organize in the host’s position (for example place of business, association or practise) or online via virtual meetings.
+The exchange of information is possible to organize in the host’s position or online via virtual meetings.

 Exchange of information by a visit:

 The exchange programme covers expenses for members of the network up to 700 euros each.
 These expenses can consist of travel-expenses, accommodation and meals.
 All the receipts must be sent with the financial report (the expenses are covered only according to the receipts).
 Please note, that if the expenses exceed 700 euros, the travelling members need to take care of the rest of the costs themselves.
 The network member applying for the visit is responsible for purchasing the tickets, accommodation etc. The member is also responsible for travel insurance and all other practical issues and costs.

 Online exchange of information:

 Due to the work and time that online exchange demands, the programme pays a small fee (230 euros as salary for one person or 350 as an invoice for an organisation) for both the visitor and the host.
 The exchange participants can agree on the online exchange arrangements among each other.
 The exchange can include for example video meetings, online concerts or rehearsals related to ICH practices or practitioners.
 Time used for the online exchange should be similar to a physical one (at least 2 x 4 hours).

 Reports from the exchange: